lukaszklis/pjait-ppj-task-template/README.md

 ## Setup

 1. Download the repository
-1. Change the ”YourLastName” folder
+1. Change the ”YourLastName” folder name to your last name following the _UpperCamelCase_ convention.

 ## Submitting PPJ home assignments